xiaosh9527/masif_mimicry/scripts/bonsai_scripts/README.md

 ### 1. Main Workflow Script: `postprocessing_truncation_workflow.sh`

-This is the master script that orchestrates the entire pipeline:
+This is the master script that orchestrates the entire pipeline via SLURM helper scripts:

 **Key Parameters:**
 - `WORK_DIR`: Working directory for storing results